 Where to stay

-Most people stay in Krakau when visiting Auschwitz-Birkenau and that’s smart.
+Most people stay in Krakow when visiting Auschwitz-Birkenau and that’s smart.
+Krakow’s historical center is a UNESCO site.
 I stayed several times at Novotel Krakow Centrum and I like it!
+It’s easy for business pick-ups.
 Very comfy modern hotel with all you need such as good breakfast and bed, indoor pool and on 5 min walking distance from the main Glowny Square yet affordable.
 Room prices start around 70 euro per night.

 More accommodation suggestions in my article Charming Krakow: perfect cheap city trip with culture, history and pierogi!

 When to visit Auschwitz

 Obviously, flight ticket prices tend to be lower before or after high season (Apr-Sep) due to lower demand.
 It’s a matter of checking and comparing.
 We visited Auschwitz in March, which is just before high season.
-It was not crowded because we went very early in the morning, but all tours were sold out.
+It was not crowded because we went very early in the morning, but all tours were sold out weeks in advance.

 Explore Central & Eastern Europe

 Check out my other articles of Central & Eastern European cities:

 I hope this article was helpful for you.
 Did you ever visit a concentration camp?
 Please feel free to leave a comment or question below.

 Last Updated on 04/05/2021 by Elisa Flitter Fever